altomator/EN-data_mining/README.md

 3. Launch the BaseX HTTP server (bin/basexhttp)
 4. Say to BaseX where are your XQuery files: in the .basex config file, edit RESTPATH.
 Eg RESTPATH=$home/BaseXWeb
 4. Store your XQuery files (.xq) in the $RESTPATH folder
-5. Fix the database name in the XQuery files (last lines of the files)
+5. Fix the database name in the XQuery files (last lines of the scripts)
 6. Open a web browser and test the service: http://localhost:8984/rest lists the available databases and http://localhost:8984/rest/database_name gives the content of a database (first connection: ID=admin, passwd=admin)
 7. Test the API: http://localhost:8984/rest?run=findCaptionedIllustrations.xq&fromDate=1886-01-01&keyword=statue.*libert%C3%A9